-whether funding and defunding data alone, no matter how comprehensive, would suffice to detect and combat DE forgery.
-The ECB (2024b) vaguely refers to a "minimum amount of data compatible with the need to detect forgery," leaving open the question of whether detecting fraudulent activity in offline DE would also necessitate storing transaction data and, in in suspicious cases, disclosing it to competent authorities8.
+It remains unclear whether the personal identification of offline DE users-whether as victims or suspects of fraud-would be permitted under Article 37(2).
+Additionally, it is uncertain whether funding and defunding data alone, no matter how comprehensive, would suffice to detect and combat DE forgery.
+The ECB (2024b) vaguely refers to a "minimum amount of data compatible with the need to detect forgery," leaving open the question of whether detecting fraudulent activity in offline DE would also, despite Article 34 (1), necessitate storing transaction data and, in in suspicious cases, disclosing it to competent authorities.

 Tampering with offline DE devices-whether by foreign nation-state attackers or organized crime-could cause significantly greater financial damage than traditional banknote forgery.
 It may therefore be proportionate to impose lower privacy standards for offline DE than for cash.
 However, while this rationale may be valid, it does not change the likely perception among private actors that cash remains less susceptible to financial loss due to criminal activity-and consistently reliable in terms of privacy.
-This reinforces concerns that achieving goal G7 (wide acceptance) for offline DE may be difficult.
+This reinforces concerns that achieving goal G8 (wide acceptance) for offline DE may be difficult.

 The risk of multi-spending and undue money creation resulting from successful attacks on hardware security is also underscored by a formal theorem in computer science, derived by Gilbert and Lynch (2002).
-Their work proves the impossibility of designing a web service that simultaneously satisfies three desirable properties: consistency, availability, and partition tolerance (CAP).
+Their work proves the impossibility of designing a distributed system (such as a web service) that simultaneously satisfies three desirable properties: consistency, availability, and partition tolerance (CAP).

-Applied to DE, consistency requires that multiple spending and undue money creation are prevented, availability means that payments can be initiated and received at any time, and partition tolerance allows parts of the system to function even when temporarily offline.
-Consequently, the so-called CAP theorem implies that offline DE, by being partition tolerant, must necessarily compromise either consistency or availability (or both).
+Applied to DE, consistency requires that multi-spending and undue money creation are prevented, availability means that payments can be initiated and received at any time, and partition tolerance allows (parts of) the system to function even when (temporarily) offline.